Your First 10 Songs To Play On Your Guitar

 But with millions of songs out there, how do you choose which ones to start with?
 The answer is simple - think back to the artist or genre that first made you want to pick up a guitar.
 There's usually a specific artist or style of music that sparked your passion for playing, and that's where you should start.

 Of course, not all songs are created equal.
 Every style of music has both easier and more challenging songs to play.
 If you're just starting out, it's best to focus on the easier songs to build up your confidence and get some wins under your belt.
 Once you've got the hang of playing these, you can start to challenge yourself with more difficult pieces.

 Every Music Genre Has It's 'Standards'

-These artists have been around for many years and between them they have hundreds of songs to choose from.
 Find out what the combined top 10 songs are and set out to learn them.

 Maybe you would prefer to explore the soulful sounds of blues music?
 With so many different sub-genres to choose from, such as Texas blues and Chicago-style blues, you're sure to find something that speaks to you.

 And if singer/songwriter music is more your style, you're in for a treat.
 The genre has evolved so much over the years, from the pioneering sounds of Pete Seeger and Bob Dylan to the classic early '70s singer/songwriters, all the way up to the modern acoustic guitar-based music of Ed Sheeran, Mumford and Sons, and John Mayer.